-The CGSE is located on 6 Choate Road, nestled in between Little and Brown residence halls.
+The CGSE office (OPAL) is located on 6 Choate Road, nestled in between Little and Brown residence halls.

-The CGSE is open from Monday through Friday from 8:15am-5pm.
+The office is open from Monday through Friday from 8:15am-5pm.
 Feel free to stop by, study, grab a cup of tea, or find out about resources.

-There are many ways you can get involved with the CGSE.
+There are many ways you can get involved!
 Here are just a few...

 Though the CGSE was set up to serve the Dartmouth community, we welcome all members of the Hanover and Upper Valley community.

-The CGSE strives to provide support and services for people of all gender identities and expressions.
-Currently, we offer walk-in advising to provide support, references, and resources for whatever your concern may be, as well as a growing library of books and articles relating to gender and sexuality, and mentor programs.
+The CGSE office strives to provide support and services for people of all gender identities and expressions.
+Currently, we offer walk-in advising to provide support, references, and resources for whatever your concern may be, as well as a selection of books and articles relating to gender and sexuality, and mentor programs.

-• Become involved with the CGSE Men's Project (pdf)
+• Become involved with the Men's Project (pdf)

 • Attend a Men's Forum meeting